zarq/zarq.github.io/README.md

 ![Current N](2025-12-24/current-n.png)

 So first make it a tiny bit wider.
 The diagonal line has an angle of 54.2 degrees downward.
 Let's make that 52 and see the effect.
-I'll work on that in the digit `1`, so we can compare them.
+I'll work on that in the glyph for the digit `1`, so we can compare them.

 ![NONONO](2025-12-24/nonono-compare.png)